Young Writers Program History

 Wendy Thompson, Young Writers Program Director

 Julia has had careers in graphics and journalism.
 She earned her MA in Education 14 years ago and taught at the elementary level as both a classroom teacher and a writing specialist.
 A poet and writer, she and writing colleagues Jory Post and Karen Ackland created Santa Cruz Writes in the fall of 2011 to enhance literary opportunities for Santa Cruz County residents.
-Julia has been directing the Young Writers Program since the fall of 2012.
+Julia directed the Young Writers Program since the fall of 2012.
 She received a Gail Rich Award in 2017 for creative contributions to Santa Cruz County.